KQM-git/TCL/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 SC and EC: No documented cases likely due to frozen aura being very high gauge and short duration
 Melt but no Vape: [Video](https://youtu.be/Jtof5kfq8XI)
 Melt and Vape: No documented cases likely due to frozen aura being very high gauge and short duration
-Crystalize cannot be tested on hidden hydro due to shattering.
+Crystallize cannot be tested on hidden hydro due to shattering.

 Element priority order:
 Electro > Pyro > Anemo > Cryo > Freeze > Hydro > Dendro > Geo